-Dr. Jennifer W. Purcell is Associate Professor of Political Science in the School of Government and International Affairs in the Norman J. Radow College of Humanities and Social Sciences (RCHSS), the largest college at Kennesaw State University.
-Prior to July 2020, she served as an Associate Professor of Leadership Studies in the former Department of Leadership and Integrative Studies at KSU.
+Dr. Jennifer W. Purcell is an Associate Professor in the School of Government and International Affairs in the Norman J. Radow College of Humanities and Social Sciences (RCHSS), the largest college at Kennesaw State University.
+She previously earned promotion and tenure in the former Department of Leadership and Integrative Studies at KSU.
 Purcell will serve as the KSU Faculty Diversity Fellow for Gender and Work Life Issues through the Office of Diversity and Inclusion during the 2021-2022 academic year.
 The competitive fellowship includes a funding award to support her collaborative research on the impact of the Covid-19 pandemic on women in higher education.

 Purcell is a leadership scholar whose research explores leadership capacity building in public organizations and their cross-sector partnerships.
 Her research to date focuses on organization development within higher education through institutions and professional and research associations.
 Purcell's scholarship has earned university and national recognition.
 Purcell received the 2020 Excellence in Scholarship and Creative Activity Award from the University College.
 Purcell was previously recognized with KSU's 2018 Outstanding Early Career Faculty Award.
 In 2016, Purcell received the prestigious AASCU John Saltmarsh Award for Emerging Leaders in Civic Engagement which is awarded through the American Democracy Project.
 In the same year, she was also recognized with the Kiesler Service Award, which honors student-centered teaching and service.
 In 2015, Purcell received the University College Faculty Development Award in recognition of her promising research agenda.